Blaine County Climate Smart Communities Initiative Project

 and investments in healthy and resilient landscapes?

-Blaine County’s Sustainability Department is thrilled with this opportunity to partner with Climate Smart Communities Initiative (CSCI), The Keystone Concept and Wood River Land Trust to continue investing in both planning tools and on-the-ground climate action that helps the region accomplish the goals outlined in our Climate Action Plan – specifically under the umbrella of the 5B CAN Land, Water and Wildlife Conservation Task Force.
+Blaine County’s Sustainability Department is thrilled with this opportunity to partner with Climate Smart Communities Initiative (CSCI), The Keystone Concept and Wood River Land Trust to continue investing in planning tools and on-the-ground climate action that helps the region accomplish the goals outlined in our Climate Action Plan – specifically under the umbrella of the 5B CAN Land, Water and Wildlife Conservation Task Force.
 This funding opportunity and CSCI partnership represents a continuation of the successful efforts of the Wood River Valley Collaborative Forest Enhancement Program that began in 2019 with funding from USDA Forest Service and Idaho Department of Lands and will conclude in Spring 2026.

 In-order to continue building momentum under this proven approach, Blaine County’s Sustainability Department is currently in discussion with stakeholders across the valley, including: 5B Restoration Coalition, municipalities, local NGO’s and others to develop a cohesive and effective approach for coordinated project development and funding resources to support healthy and resilient landscapes across the county.
-Stakeholders can expect to hear more from Blaine County in early 2026 as we move forward with this CSCI project and investigate the future for advancing this important work in a strategic and cohesive fashion with invested stakeholders.
+Stakeholders can expect to hear more from Blaine County throughout 2026 as we move forward with this CSCI project and investigate the future for advancing this important work in a strategic and cohesive fashion with invested stakeholders.

 Project Timeline:

-February 13, 2026 – CSCI Project Application Deadline
+February 13 – CSCI Project Application Deadline

 March - April – execute agreements for projects